 In light of these developments, we focus our study on one of the simplest forms of tasks -- Multiple Choice Questions (MCQ).
-MCQs are used in conjunction with LLMs quite often, to extract a model's personality \cite{huang2023chatgpt,jiang2023evaluating} or political standing \cite{feng2023pretraining}, make it write grade school tests \cite{mmnlu-2022-massively} or standardized tests like MCAT, USMLE \cite{Bommineni2023.03.05.23286533,usmle}, and so on.
+MCQs are used in conjunction with LLMs quite often \cite{dominguezolmedo2024questioningsurveyresponseslarge}, to extract a model's personality \cite{huang2023chatgpt,jiang2023evaluating} or political standing \cite{feng2023pretraining}, make it write grade school tests \cite{mmnlu-2022-massively} or standardized tests like MCAT or USMLE \cite{Bommineni2023.03.05.23286533,usmle}.
 There are many ways a question can be framed and many ways to devise a metric to evaluate models \cite{robinson2023leveraging,hfeval,NLPurr_2023}.
 Although simple, MCQs are more difficult for models to solve than they appear at first glance.
 An important ability required to answer MCQs is to be able to narrow down the response to one of the given options.
+As general-purpose agents and given the wide use of MCQs, we expect LLMs to understand and answer MCQs robustly, across categories and question variations.
 In this work, we analyze the responses from 26 small open-source models and find that 65\% of the models are in fact not good at solving MCQ problems and have difficulty understanding the task at hand.
 More than 70\% of the models' responses depend on the order of the choices, instead of the choices themselves, making their responses unacceptable.
 Only 2 models, out of 26, successfully answer MCQs and do not depend on choice order.
 This work aims to bring awareness to the casual and widespread use of MCQ tests to assess LLMs in various fields like political bias and identification of misinformation.
-We hope our work can shed more light on the use of LLMs in downstream tasks as well as the metrics used to assess and choose models.
+We hope our work can shed more light on the use of LLMs as generic agents in downstream tasks as well as the metrics used to assess and choose models.